LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 ![Registration with sending Application Policies](../assets/proposals/nnnn-send_permissions_within_app_register/register_with_policies.png)

-### Certificates managment.
+### Certificates managment

-SDL should regulary update certificates for decryption of application policies.
+SDL should regulary update certificates for application policies decryption.

 Policy Table should contain certificates in `module_config` section by `certificate` key.

-Triggers for update certificates :
+Triggers for update certificates:

    - Current date is "24 hours prior to module's certificate expiration date"
    - No "certificate" at "module_config" section